How can I tax-effect retirement assets, such as a 401(k) or defined-benefit pension?

 How can I enter restricted stock units (RSU)?

-Question: How can I enter Restricted Stock Units (RSU) into Family Law Software?
-Answer: Restricted stock units are promises by the employer to grant specified numbers of shares of stock to the employee in the future.
+Restricted stock units are promises by the employer to grant specified numbers of shares of stock to the employee in the future.
 Typically, restricted stock units are granted over time, following vesting periods.
-A restricted stock unit (RSU) may be forfeited […]
+A restricted stock unit (RSU) may be forfeited if the employee leaves the company, violates securities act rules, and for other reasons. […]

 How can I enter capital loss carryforwards?